 Compliance with the financial covenants in the Company's Credit Agreement (as defined in Note 9, Long-Term Debt) is measured quarterly and failure to meet the covenant requirements would constitute an event of default under the Credit Agreement.
 There is no certainty the Company would be able to obtain waivers or amendments with the requisite lenders party thereto in order to maintain compliance.
-Due to risks and uncertainties with regards to forecasts and projections about our operations, industry, financial condition, performance, operating results and liquidity, the Company may not maintain compliance with the financial covenants over the next twelve months from the issuance of the accompanying interim unaudited condensed consolidated financial statements, which noncompliance would raise substantial doubt about the Company's ability to continue as a going concern.
+Due to risks and uncertainties with regards to forecasts and projections about our operations, industry, financial condition, performance, operating results and liquidity, the Company may not maintain compliance worthe next twelve months from the issuance of the accompanying interim unaudited condensed consolidated financial statements, which noncompliance would raise substantial doubt about the Company's ability to continue as a going concern.
 If an event of default occurs and the Company is unable to obtain necessary waivers or amendments, the requisite lenders may elect to declare all outstanding borrowings, together with accrued and unpaid interest and other amounts payable thereunder, to be immediately due and payable.
 Further, if an event of default occurs, the lenders will have the right to proceed against the collateral granted to them to secure that debt.
-If the debt under the Credit Agreement the credit are result of that acceleration.
-The Company sould seek replacement financing at prevailing market rates or raise additional capital by issuing equity or debt securities; however, this may not be on terms favorable to the Company, or available at all.
+If the debt under the Credit Agreement were to be accelerated, the Company's assets may not be sufficient to repay in full the debt that may become due as a result of that acceleration.
+The Company could seek replacement financing at prevailing market rates or raise additional capital by issuing equity or debt securities; however, this may not be on terms favorable to the Company, or available at all.